-- Intention to help ensure that all children have the opportunity to obtain a high quality education and reach grade-level proficiency
+- Intended to help ensure that all children have the opportunity to obtain a high quality education and reach grade-level proficiency

-- To help students who are behind academically or at risk of falling behind
+- Helps students who are behind academically or at risk of falling behind

-- Only used to help students reach proficiency in academic students: English Language Arts and Mathematics
+- Only used to help students reach proficiency in the academic standards: English Language Arts and Mathematics

 How is Title One School Funding Determined?